aavinashjha/IamLearning/Algorithms/Graphs/README.md

 BFS also does connected component.
 We can do everything with BFS if we want entry time, algorithms dependent on exit time require DFS

+Trees have only one path thatswhy we don't have concept of minimum path between two nodes in tree Negative cycle: means sum of all edges is negative

+BFS variation for negative cyles graph: Does same work as Bellman Ford
+- Phases/Levels in queue = N-1
+- O(MN)
+- Same as Bellman Ford, but more intuitive

+Dijkstra, Topological sort we see nodes only once, here we can see multiple times